sprtd/rake-scam-token-forta-detection-bot/README.md

 ## Description

-This bot detects rake scam tokens that significantly take an additional swap fee on Uniswap V2 DEX.
+This bot detects rake scam tokens that significantly take an additional swap fee (rake) on Uniswap V2 DEX.
 The rake recipient is always the rake token contract.
-When the total raked fee reaches a specific threshold, it is swapped for ETH, which is eventually transferred to EOA specified as the recipient(s) in the rake token contract
+The rake accumulates over time; when it reaches a specific threshold, it is swapped for ETH and eventually transferred to EOA specified as the recipient(s) in the rake token contract

 ## Supported Chains